Anti-Money Laundering and Know Your Customer Laws

 - Screening and Reporting through the Office of Foreign Assets Control (OFAC)

 Understanding and complying with Anti-Money Laundering and Know Your Customer Laws are crucial to the success of your ICO.
-At International Blockchain Legal, we stand ready to assist you with these complex issues.
+At IBC, we stand ready to assist you with these complex issues.
 Contact us today to begin a professional partnership that will defy your expectations and set your ICO apart from the competition.